TIBCOSoftware/bw6-plugin-maven/README.md

 NOTE: Whenever you execute {project_loc} specific goals, you should select your ".application" project in studio OR, from terminal point it to ".application" project folder, and, whenever you execute {workspace_loc} specific goals from terminal, you should point to your workspace OR, from studio you can just directly Run your goals without selecting ".application" project.

  - Incase authentication token expired, you can execute logout and login goals.
- - Its recommended to execute c:login goal before execution of any cf goals.
+ - Its recommended to execute cf:login goal before execution of any other cf goals.
  - 'Package' goal is standard Maven goal, which is independent of cf-maven-plugin and can be executed to create application 'EAR'
  - Since all ${workspace_loc} specific goals are fired from your workspace location (having parent/root pom.xml), so, make sure before executing any such goals like cf:push, you are aware about which ".application" project is getting pushed on PCF.